-Greg Nicotero – Co-Executive Producer / Special FX Make-Up Designer
+Greg Nicotero – Executive Producer / Director / Special FX Make-Up Designer

-In 1988, Nicotero encouraged friends Robert Kurtzman and Howard Berger to join him in opening their own studio; thus KNB EFX Group was born.
-Within two years, Nicotero found himself moving from location to location designing and supervising make-up effects on films alongside the very filmmakers who inspired him, including Steven Spielberg, John Carpenter, and Wes Craven.
+In 1988, after freelancing on such films as Evil Dead 2 and Aliens, Nicotero encouraged friends to join him in opening a special makeup effects studio – and thus KNB EFX Group was born.
+Within two years, he found himself moving from location to location designing and supervising makeup effects on films alongside the very filmmakers who inspired him, such as John Landis, Sam Raimi, and Wes Craven.

-To date, Nicotero has directed 12 episodes of The Walking Dead, while executive producing and supervising its Emmy®-award winning special make-up effects on location in Atlanta, Georgia.
+To date, Nicotero has directed 22 episodes of The Walking Dead, including this season’s monumental 100th episode Season 8 Premiere and the finales for the past four years, while executive producing and supervising its multiple Emmy® Award-winning special makeup effects in Atlanta, Georgia.